College Planning: A Year-by-Year Guide for Families

 One of the biggest concerns our clients have is how to prepare for their children’s college expenses.
 We can relate!
 The parents in our office are acutely aware of rising higher education costs and how much hard work it takes to be financially ready to meet them.

-My wife and I are currently helping our 17-year-old twin daughters choose their schools and craft wise college budgets.
-We’ve learned a lot through this process and from my Sound Stewardship colleagues’ experiences, as well.
+My wife and I recently helped our twin daughters successfully graduate from college debt free, and we learned a lot along the way.
 In order to help our clients—and you!—we’ve put together this College Readiness Timeline.
 No two plans will be the same, but this step-by-step guide will help you form your family’s best approach to paying for college.

 From Birth through 8th Grade: